Chriswyman825/ChrisOS/README.md

 This is the part that makes ChrisOS different from a collection of prompts.

-Every evening, Claude writes an interaction log capturing what skills ran, what ad hoc requests you made, what you corrected, and where there was friction.
+Every evening, Claude writes an interaction log that captures which skills ran, what ad hoc requests you made, what you corrected, and where there was friction.
 Every Thursday (or whatever cadence you choose), the self-review skill reads those logs and proposes improvements.

 The key mechanics: